MikeHopley/ftl-ships-strategy/index.md

 ## Mantis B

-On rare occasions, you are vulnerable in the early game, due to terrible firefighting and repairs.
+Occasionally you can get wrecked in the early game, due to terrible firefighting and repairs.
 Although getting a weapon lets you fight Zoltan ships, the absolute priority is additional crew.
 Buying crew improves offence and (critically) repairs.

 Rushing engines-2 and engines-3 (or piloting-2) is cheap and helps you run from dangerous fights (e.g. solar flare + enemy with nasty weapons).
 However, it could stop you buying crew.
 So on balance, my preferred strategy is:

 * Engines-2 immediately
 * Save scrap for buying crew (ideally an Engi)

 If you don't find crew, consider buying a weapon instead.
 One-power weapons are particularly good, because you can use them immediately.
 A Small Bomb lets you disable enemy weapons (or medbays).
 An Ion Blast is cheap and lets you attack Zoltan ships.
-Also consider engines-3 or piloting-2, to help you run away from bad fights.

 Precise venting helps against solar flares or fire-lighting weapons.
 Just before the fire starts, have no oxygen in the bottom-left corner, and switch off O2; but also close the doors.
 [Repairing O2 is possible](https://www.youtube.com/watch?v=J47ENy6-CAM&t=1m22s) even in a fully-vented ship, providing you have medbay-2: you'll need to run relays, and the timing is very tight.

-To board as soon as possible, have the pilot Mantis move to the teleporter during the FTL jump.
+Have the pilot Mantis move to the teleporter during the FTL jump, and start the other Mantis in sensors.
+This delays boarding by under 2 seconds, and in some trickier situations sensor information can stop you sending crew on a suicide mission.
 When completely safe, destroy systems for surrender offers (as low as 2 hull).

 Your defences are strong, but not quite as strong as they appear.
 The defence drone is [unreliable at protecting shields and drones](https://i.imgur.com/qSlV6gW.jpg).